richb-intermapper/ScanSwitchesLogFiles/README.md

 ##ScanL2Logs.py

 This program scans InterMapper Layer2 log files to give a view of what occurred.

-The Layer2 discovery process is a series of SNMP table walks for each device.
-The L2 code asks the InterMapper server for the following tables in sequence, then records the Kali protocol commands in the log file.
+The 'switches.log' file contains information for each separate scan that the customer performs.
+This program creates an output file that shows:

+* A history of relevant log file lines.
+These show the start and end of the scan, as well as notable event and error messages.

+* An analysis of the Layer2 scan.
+The log file contains the results of every scan of the tables (below) from each device.
+The program displays the success or failure for each of the table scans, as well as a summary of the number of lines.

 * dot1d_Info
 * ifTable